-For generations, the US and European market have grown up with the same household brands.
-From a young age, we have been hardwired to associate the likes of Chanel, Gucci and Prada with luxury.
+For generations, the US and European markets have grown up with the same household brands.
+From a young age, we have been hardwired to associate the likes of Chanel, Gucci, and Prada with luxury.
 We know and trust these legacy brands and are accustomed to they market themselves.

 In Asia, it’s a different story.
 China, for example, is still in the process of redefining and resetting its identity after the crippling Cultural Revolution which ended in 1976.
 Thousands of years of history disappeared in a decade of destruction.
 Prosperity is a recent development.